You may have heard the term “Flexitarian” being mentioned recently, but what does it actually mean?

-The Flexitarian movement aims to educate and influence the masses about the benefits of eating plant-based foods and alternative meat products, only in moderation.
+The Flexitarian movement aims to educate and influence the masses about the benefits of eating plant-based foods and plant-based protein products.

 Unlike strict vegans and vegetarians, Flexitarians don’t completely cut meat from their diets, they simply limit the amount of animal protein in their daily meal choices.